Grand Theft Auto clone: Recent history

-One of the first games to be compared to Grand Theft Auto's foray into the 3D video game landscape was Mafia.
+One of the first games to be compared to Grand Theft Autos foray into the 3D video game landscape was Mafia.
 Its development during the same time and release a year later in 2002 had a few review websites draw comparisons, notably comparing the open world city and driving.
 These comparisons were mostly positive, with Game Informer writing "This is a lot like GTA III.
 Awesome!" and "There's no shame in taking a proven gameplay formula and changing it a little bit" in its review.

 Rockstar North finished development of Grand Theft Auto: Vice City later that year, which expanded on the open world concept by letting players explore the interior of more than sixty buildings.
 The game featured an expanded soundtrack and the voice talent of several Hollywood actors, including Ray Liotta.
 This set a new standard for the genre, making studio talent a pre-requisite for success.
 Other game developers entered the field that year, with releases such as The Getaway.
 The Simpsons: Hit & Run in 2003 applied the concept to a cartoon world, while True Crime: Streets of LA reversed the Grand Theft Auto formula by putting the player in the role of a police officer.
 Some reviewers began warning parents of the growing number of games in this genre, due to the violent themes intended for mature audiences.
+The Driver series, which itself was an influence on Grand Theft Auto III, also borrowed elements from the Grand Theft Auto series thereafter such as gun combat, leading to Driver 3 in 2004 and Driver: Parallel Lines in 2006 also having been referred to as GTA clones.

 Ultimately, rival developers were unable to match the reception of the Grand Theft Auto series.
 Rockstar North released Grand Theft Auto: San Andreas in 2004, which featured an open world on the scale of three distinct cities.
 The game also allowed players to customize the player-character and vehicles, as well as compete for turf by fighting with rival gangs.
 The continued success of the Grand Theft Auto series led to successful spin-offs, including Grand Theft Auto: Liberty City Stories in 2005, Grand Theft Auto: Vice City Stories in 2006, and the 2D Grand Theft Auto Advance for the Game Boy Advance handheld game console.
 A market analysis in early 2006 found that new games in this genre would have more difficulty than new first-person shooters or racing games, and noted that overall revenue for this genre declines during periods without a new Grand Theft Auto game.
 By 2006, developers were producing fewer games in this space, estimated at half the number seen in 2005.
 Grand Theft Auto clones for mobile phones were also released by a number of developers, most notably those from Gameloft's Gangstar series, the first being Gangstar: Crime City in 2006.